 Chinchillas are sociable animals.
 If you want a happy and healthy pet chin, then you will need to meet its social requirements one way or the other.
-This means getting a second chinchilla, or it means being prepared to offer 30 to 60 minutes a day handling and playing with yours.
+This means getting a second chinchilla or being prepared to offer 30 to 60 minutes a day of handling and playing with yours.

 The good news is that chinchillas are playful, fun, and cute animals.
-They might not cuddle but they will enjoy your company once you have bonded, and they will keep you entertained.
-And, while the introduction process can take a few weeks, this helps prevent any aggression, which is more likely to occur between two females or by a female towards a new male and keeps you and your pet happy.
+They might not cuddle, but they will enjoy your company once you have bonded and keep you entertained.
+While the introduction process can take a few weeks, this helps prevent any aggression, which is more likely to occur between two females or by a female towards a new male and keeps you and your pet happy.

 Featured Image Credit: tahanadakila, Pixabay